testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 const el = findByIcon('profile');
 ```

 How can the `eslint-plugin-testing-library` be aware of this?
-Until v3, the plugin offered some options to indicate some of these custom things, so the plugin will check them when reporting usages.
-This can lead to false negatives tho since the users might not be aware of the necessity of indicating such custom utils or just forgot about doing so.
+Until v3, the plugin offered some options to indicate some of these custom things, so the plugin would check them when reporting usages.
+This can lead to false negatives tho since the users might not be aware of the necessity of indicating such custom utils or just forget about doing so.

 Instead, in `eslint-plugin-testing-library` v4 we have opted-in a more **aggressive reporting** mechanism which, by default, will assume any method named following the same patterns as Testing Library utils has to be reported too: